-Mr. Goodman has over 20 years experience in the resource and investment industry, working as a geologist, senior analyst, portfolio manager and senior executive.
-Mr. Goodman joined Goodman & Company, Investment Counsel Ltd. in 1990, where he was responsible for the selection of Canadian equities and played a major role in developing asset allocation strategies, before becoming the company's President.
-He is also a founder of Goepel Shields and Partners, an investment firm.
-Mr. Goodman graduated from the Colorado School of Mines as a Professional Engineer and holds a Master of Business Administration from the University of Toronto.
-He is also a Chartered Financial Analyst, and is a director of several publicly-traded resource companies.
+Mr. Goodman has over 25 years of experience in the resource and investment industry, working as a geologist, senior analyst, portfolio manager and senior executive.
+Mr. Goodman is Executive Chairman and a director of Dundee Precious Metals Inc., and was previously the President and CEO of Dundee Precious Metals Inc. He joined the investment management affiliate of Dundee Capital Markets in 1990, where he was responsible for the selection of Canadian equities and played a major role in developing asset allocation strategies, before serving as its President from 1998 to 2001.
+He was also a founder of Goepel Shields and Partners, an investment firm.
+Mr. Goodman graduated from the Colorado School of Mines with a B.Sc. in Geological Engineering and received a Master of Business Administration from the University of Toronto.
+He is also a professional engineer, a Chartered Financial Analyst, and is a director of several publicly-traded resource companies.

 James N. Morton, BA, LLB

-James N. Morton is the founding partner of Morton & Company, Corporate and Securities Lawyers of Vancouver, British Columbia.
-Mr. Morton has in excess of 30 years experience representing resource and other venture companies in effecting initial public offerings, equity financings, acquisitions, mergers and take-over transactions.
-He is the President and Director of Blackcomb Capital Corporation, a private investment holding company.
+Mr. Morton was the founding partner of Morton Law, LLP, Corporate and Securities Lawyers of Vancouver, BC.
+Now retired, he has over 30 years' experience representing resource and other venture companies in effecting initial public offerings, equity financings, acquisitions, mergers and take-over transactions.
+He is the President and a director of Blackcomb Capital Corporation, a private investment holding company.
 Mr. Morton received a B.A. from the University of Western Ontario and an LLB from the University of British Columbia.

 Anthony P. Walsh, CA

 Mr. Walsh graduated from Queen's University (Canada) in 1973 and became a member of The Canadian Institute of Chartered Accountants in 1976.
-Mr. Walsh has over 20 years experience in the field of exploration, mining and development.
-Prior to joining Sabina Gold & Silver Corp., Mr. Walsh was President and CEO of Miramar Mining Corporation (1995 -2007), was the Senior Vice-President and CFO of a computer leasing company (1993-1995) and the CFO and Senior Vice-President, Finance of International Corona Mines Ltd., a major North American gold producer (1989-1992).
-From 1985 to 1989 he was Vice-President, Finance of International Corona Mines Ltd., and from 1973 to 1985 Mr. Walsh held various positions at Deloitte, Haskins & Sells, a firm of Chartered Accountants.
+Mr. Walsh has over 20 years' experience in the field of exploration, mining and development.
+From 2008 to 2011, Mr. Walsh was President & CEO and a Director of Sabina Gold & Silver Corp. (he retired in 2011).
+From 1999 to 2007, Mr. Walsh was President and Chief Executive Officer of Miramar, from 1995 -- 1999 Mr. Walsh was Vice President Finance and Chief Financial Officer of Miramar, from 1993 to 1995 was the Senior Vice-President and Chief Financial Officer of a computer leasing company and from 1989 to 1992 was Chief Financial Officer and Senior Vice-President, Finance of International Corona Resources Ltd., a gold producer.